nitinthewiz/TheLinkBlog/_posts/2010/10/2010-10-15-john-sculley-on-steve.md

-Fascinating, considering the iPod’s central role in Apple’s renaissance.
+Fascinating, considering the iPods central role in Apples renaissance.

- ★